Mini-Mikey/Mini-Mikey/README.md

 # About me

-- 📫 How to reach me: m.townsendnyc@gmail.com
-- ⚡ Fun fact: I use VIM, lol.
+- Fun fact: I use VIM, lol.